-Because the Blaze system can provide an analysis of product quality in minutes and can process 100-fold more samples at a fraction of the cost of more traditional processes, Blaze delivers improved productivity, shortened analytical timelines, and reduced risk of costly therapeutic development failures.
+Because the Blaze system can provide an analysis of product quality in minutes and can process 100-fold more samples at a fraction of the cost of more traditional processes, Blaze improves productivity, reduces the risk of costly therapeutic development failures, and accelerates development timelines.

 Lena is responsible for the company’s financing, corporate and business development strategy and execution.
 She was previously the CEO, President and co-founder of Rogne Biosciences, a therapeutic dermatology company.
 Lena has extensive management experience in companies developing and commercializing microfluidic-based products.
 She was the Vice-President of Corporate Development of On-Q-ity, a microfluidic-based, cancer diagnostic device company, and was also the Director of Business Development at Caliper Technologies, a microfluidic platform company developing analytical instrumentation systems for life science and diagnostic markets.

 Lena has 20 years of industry experience, and has advanced the strategic objectives as an operational business consultant for emerging companies across therapeutic, diagnostic and life science sectors.
 She began her business career at Millennium Pharmaceuticals, following a post-doc in yeast genetics at Harvard.